Chris Kellogg

 Chris Kellogg (born May 11, 1972) is an American morning radio host, and a party and wedding DJ.
-In November, 2013, Kellogg was named top air personality for Massachusetts, for the WMAS-FM "Kellogg Krew" morning show by the Massachusetts Broadcasters Association.
+In November, 2013, he was named top air personality for Massachusetts, for the WMAS-FM Kellogg Krew morning show by the Massachusetts Broadcasters Association.

-Early life and family background
+Early life and education

 Kellogg grew up in Suffield, Connecticut, and moved to eight different states hosting radio morning shows.
-He attended Suffield High School and graduated before being accepted a place at Ithaca College in Ithaca, New York, where he attended the Roy H. Park school of communications and majored in communication studies.
+He attended Suffield High School, then went to Ithaca College in Ithaca, New York, where he attended the Roy H. Park school of communications and majored in communication studies.

-While he was a college student in Ithaca, New York, Kellogg became a part-time radio DJ at the college radio station, WICB.
-Upon graduation, Kellogg earned a night shift at WNKI, Wink 106 in Corning, New York.
-Kellogg's hosted his first full-time morning show a year later in Tupelo, Mississippi, at WWKZ.
+While he was a college student in Ithaca, Kellogg became a part-time radio DJ at the college radio station, WICB.
+Upon graduation, he earned a night shift at WNKI, Wink 106, in Corning, New York.
+He hosted his first full-time morning show a year later in Tupelo, Mississippi, at WWKZ.

 Kellogg is currently the morning host of The Kellogg Krew on 94.7 WMAS in Springfield, Massachusetts.

 Career

-The Kellogg Krew Morning Show
+The Kellogg Krew morning show

-It was while he was working at WCTZ-FM in Norwalk, Connecticut, that Kellogg was hired by Citadel Broadcasting after a nationwide search for a new host in 2007.
+While he was working at WCTZ-FM in Norwalk, Connecticut, Kellogg was hired by Citadel Broadcasting after a nationwide search for a new host in 2007.
 The Kellogg Krew morning show started on October 15, 2007, with co-hosts Dina McMahon and producer Lopez.

-Kellogg has interviewed many celebrities, including Bill Clinton, Martin Short, and a recent interview with Candy Spelling that was featured on Entertainment Tonight, and The Insider.
-Kellogg was the first radio host to interview Carrie Underwood after she became the winner of American Idol, Season 4.
+Kellogg has interviewed many celebrities, including Bill Clinton, Martin Short, and an interview with Candy Spelling that was featured on Entertainment Tonight, and The Insider.
+Kellogg was the first radio host to interview Carrie Underwood after she won Season 4 of American Idol.

 TopWeddingDay.com

-Kellogg is the owner and editor-in-chief of the wedding idea website, TopWeddingDay.com.
+Kellogg is the owner and editor-in-chief of the wedding idea website TopWeddingDay.com.

-Film Voice Over
+Voiceover work

 Kellogg had a short voiceover role in the film Return to Sender, as a radio host.
-Kellogg was included in a scene with Aidan Quinn.
-The movie also co-starred Kelly Preston and Tim Daly.
+He was included in a scene with Aidan Quinn.
+The movie co-starred Kelly Preston and Tim Daly.

 Personal life

 Kellogg is involved with various charities, including the Children's Miracle Network.
 He has been involved with the organization since 2007.
-He is the radio host for the Children's Miracle Network radiothon which is held each year at Baystate Medical Center in Springfield, Massachusetts.
+He is the radio host for the Children's Miracle Network radiothon, which is held each year at Baystate Medical Center in Springfield, Massachusetts.

-Kellogg was the 2011 M.C. for Geno Auriemma's Fore the Kids Charity Golf Tournament which benefits Connecticut Children's Medical Center.
+Kellogg was the 2011 M.C. for Geno Auriemma's Fore the Kids Charity Golf Tournament, which benefits Connecticut Children's Medical Center.